 How to become a doctor in the UK: Step-by-Step-guide

 Registering as a doctor in the UK is a bit complicated which encompasses a series of processes like getting registered, cracking relevant exams, applying for visa etc. Each process comes with its own difficulties.
 Don’t worry!
-We are here to provide you with a step-by-step guide on how to become a doctor in the UK.
+We are here to provide you with a step-by-step guide on how to get a doctor job in UK.
 By the end of this page, you will get each and every vital information that is required for a crystal-clear understanding.

 What are the steps to become a doctor in the UK?